+'''

+struct ifconf ifc;

+char buf[BUFSIZ];

-struct ifconf ifc; char buf[BUFSIZ]; ifc.ifc_len = sizeof buf;
+ifc.ifc_len = sizeof buf;

 ifc.ifc_buf = buf;

-'''

 if (ioctl(s, SIOCGIFCONF, (char ) &ifc ) < 0) {

-...

-}

 '''

 After this call, buf contains an array of ifreq structures, one for each network to which the host is connected.
-These structures are ordered first by interface name and then by supported address families. ifc.ifc_len is set to the number of bytes used by the ifreq structures.
+These structures are ordered first by interface name, and by supported address families. ifc.ifc_len is set to the number of bytes used by the ifreq structures.

-Each structure has a set of interface flags that tell whether the corresponding network is up or down, point to point or broadcast, and so on.
-The SIOCGIFFLAGS ioctl returns these flags for an interface specified by an ifreq structure shown in Code Example 2-20.
+Each structure has a set of interface flags that tell whether the corresponding network is up or down, point-to-point or broadcast, and so on.
+Code Example 2-20 shows the SIOCGIFFLAGS ioctl() returning these flags for an interface specified by an ifreq structure.

-Code Example 2-20 Obtaining Interface Flags
+CODE EXAMPLE 2-20 Obtaining Interface Flags